 - Your pet may experience an immediate and perhaps dramatic improvement within hours-days.

-- Your pet may experience gradual improvement over time weeks-months (the speed of recovery depends in part on how long your pet has been sick).
+- Your pet may experience gradual improvement over time, weeks to months (the speed of recovery depends in part on how long your pet has been sick).

 - Your pet may not have any, or only a partial improvement and may require a different potency or remedy.